hamogu/doc/source/Documentation/aspect.rst

     Motion or change, and identity or rest, are the first and second secrets of nature.

-       – Ralph Waldo Emerson
+       -- Ralph Waldo Emerson

 Introduction
 ^^^^^^^^^^^^

-In the course of a normal science observation, the Chandra line–of–sight pointing position on the sky moves.
+In the course of a normal science observation, the Chandra line-of-sight pointing position on the sky moves.
 This “dither” motion serves several purposes including sub-sampling of the point spread function as well as averaging over uncertainties in quantum efficiency from detector element